adasprilla/TouchPad-Gestures/README.md

 - 3 finger pinch opens/close the GNOME overview.
 - 4 finger swipe up/down changes workspaces.

-So if you choose to run `libinput-gestures` on Wayland to get extra gestures, be sure to disable the default `libinput-gestures.conf` pinch gestures, and 4 finger swipe up/down.
+So if you choose to run `libinput-gestures` on Wayland, be sure to change or disable the your `libinput-gestures.conf` pinch and swipe up/down gestures to not clash with these.
+E.g, configure your `libinput-gestures.conf` pinch gestures for only 2 fingers, and the swipe up/down for only 3 fingers so they work independently of the native gestures.

 GNOME on Xorg does not natively implement any gestures.